-The beaches on Adriatic Coast has enchanted beach-lovers for centuries.
-The entire coastline of Montenegro is stunningly scenic.
+The beaches on Adriatic Coast have enchanted beach-lovers for centuries.
+The entire Montenegro coastline is stunningly scenic.
 Beaches, old villages, and islands spread over the coastline.
-Therefore, the 3rd day of our Montenegro road trip was to look around the beaches on the Adriatic coast.
+Therefore, on the 3rd day of our winter Montenegro road trip, we spent a day to several beaches on the Adriatic coast.

 The Beaches on the Adriatic Coast

 Beaches on the Adriatic Coast have their unique features.
 In the mild winter climate, these beaches were perfect places to walk.

 - Jaz Beach with a magnificent open sea view

 - The secluded Mogren Beach

 - Richard’s Head Beach next to the walls of Budva old town

 - Sveti Stefan Beach, with beautiful views of the Sveti Stefan island

 Jaz Beach with a magnificent open sea view